SereBede/mri-noiselab/_sources/tutorial/tut-index.rst.txt

    three_levels
    three_rois

-Together, these tutorials help build intuition before applying the method to real MRI data
+Together, these tutorials help build intuition before applying the method to real MRI data.

+**Requirement: numpy, matplotlib, mri-noiselab**

+The code can be executed in an IDE or from the terminal.

+When matplotlib.pyplot.show() is called, execution pauses until the figure window is closed; figures can be saved to file before closing the window to continue execution.